w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 `public-addr` - a flexible encoding of multiple layers of protocols into a human readable addressing scheme.
-In our example, `/ip4/<VALIDATOR_IP>/tcp/<PROXY_PORT>` is a valid `public-addr` that specifies you want the network to reach the Validator IPv4 address with tcp packets on the predefined proxy port.
+In our example, `/ip4/<VALIDATOR_IP>/tcp/<PROXY_PORT>` is a valid `public-addr` that specifies wanting the network to reach the validator IPv4 address with TCP packets on the pre-defined proxy port.

 - `IP_ADDRESS` - The public IP address of the validator.